snoyes/anki-Multi-column-edit-window/README.md

 add-on.

 ### CSS
-The css used in anki's list of fields
+The css used in anki's list of fields.

 ### MAX_COLUMNS
 The maximal number of columns